-JANESVILLE The prospect of a native son being a heartbeat away from the presidency has put Janesville on the national media map.
+JANESVILLE—A native son becoming the next House Speaker has again put Janesville on the national media map.

-While no other Janesville resident has achieved Paul Ryan’s status as a vice presidential nominee, the city has sent other residents to Washington.
+While no other Janesville resident has achieved Paul Ryan's status as a vice presidential nominee and no other Wisconsin native has reached the role of House Speaker, the highest political office one can hold after president and vice president, the city has sent other residents to Washington.

 Bob Carr, a Democrat, moved to Michigan and served 18 years in the House of Representatives.
 He ran once unsuccessfully for the U.S. Senate.
 Carr began his political career as a rebellious newcomer.
 One of his first acts after being elected to the House in 1974 was to call for the resignation of House Speaker Carl Albert, a move for which he later apologized.

 In 2005, Carr joined a Washington, D.C., communications law firm, DowLohnes.
 Today, he works as an adviser for Brookings Executive Education and an adjunct professor for George Washington University, according to his LinkedIn page.

 The next Janesville resident to join Congress was Russ Feingold, an unlikely Democratic winner who took out Republican U.S. Sen. Bob Kasten in 1992.

 Feingold advanced to the November 1992 general election ballot as the last man standing after a bruising Democratic primary that saw Congressman Jim Moody and businessman Joe Checota take each other out.